Haleon plc (HLN) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for HLN is $3.38, which is $328.56 above the current price.
-The public float for HLN is 2.84B and currently, short sellers hold a 0.63% ratio of that float.
-The average trading volume of HLN on March 24, 2023 was 4.73M shares.
+The average price point forecasted by analysts for Haleon plc (HLN) is $3.38, which is $328.45 above the current market price.
+The public float for HLN is 2.84B, and currently, short sellers hold a 0.73% ratio of that float.
+The average trading volume of HLN on March 28, 2023 was 4.86M shares.

 HLN’s Market Performance

-HLN’s stock has seen a 4.62% increase for the week, with a 2.83% rise in the past month and a 8.98% gain in the past quarter.
-The volatility ratio for the week is 2.05%, and the volatility levels for the past 30 days are at 1.80% for Haleon plc The simple moving average for the last 20 days is 6.31% for HLN stock, with a simple moving average of 18.47% for the last 200 days.
+The stock of Haleon plc (HLN) has seen a 3.66% increase in the past week, with a 3.40% rise in the past month, and a 4.05% gain in the past quarter.
+The volatility ratio for the week is 2.02%, and the volatility levels for the past 30 days are at 1.81% for HLN.
+The simple moving average for the last 20 days is 4.07% for HLN stock, with a simple moving average of 16.12% for the last 200 days.

 Stock Fundamentals for HLN